ByrumLab/proteoDA/README.md

     various model fit objects.
 -   `extract_limma_DE_results`- Extracts statistical results for each contrast from the list of limma model fits.
--   `write_limma_results`- Output the various .csv and excel files of results.
+-   `write_limma_tables`- Output the various .csv and excel files of results.
--   `make_limma_reports`- Outputs the interactive HTML reports and static plots for the end user.
+-   `write_limma_plots`- Outputs the interactive HTML reports and static plots for the end user.